What We Believe

 Sin and Free Will

 We believe man is fallen from righteousness and, apart from the grace of our Lord Jesus Christ, is destitute of holiness and inclined to evil.
-Except a man be born again, he cannot see the Kingdom of God.
-In his own strength, without divine grace, man cannot do good works pleasing and acceptable to God.
-We believe, however, man influenced and empowered by the Holy Spirit is responsible in freedom to exercise his will for good.
+Except a person be born again, they cannot see the Kingdom of God.
+In their own strength, without divine grace, people cannot do good works pleasing and acceptable to God.
+We believe, however, people influenced and empowered by the Holy Spirit are responsible in freedom to exercise their will for good.

 Reconciliation Through Christ

-We believe God was in Christ reconciling the world to himself.
-The offering Christ freely made on the cross is the perfect and sufficient sacrifice for the sins of the whole world, redeeming man from all sin, so that no other satisfaction is required.
+We believe God was in Christ reconciling the world to Godself.
+The offering Christ freely made on the cross is the perfect and sufficient sacrifice for the sins of the whole world, redeeming humanity from all sin, so that no other satisfaction is required.

 Want to learn more?